 Looking for a school bus for sale to convert into a skoolie?

-Most of this was working to figure out all of the different variations of school buses and where to find school buses for sale that were not rusted out hunks of junk.
+Most of this was working to figure out all of the different variations of school buses for sale and how/where to find used school buses for sale that were not rusted out hunks of junk.

-In the end, we got the perfect bus for us.
+In the end, we got the best bus for us!
 It is a mid-length 2000 International 3800, so only 9 rows and a total of 30 feet long.
-Our bus had 189K miles on a solid DT466E engine (one of the more sought after engines) with a rust-free body, frame, and suspension.
+Our bus had 189K miles on a solid DT466E engine (one of the best school bus engines in the skoolie world) with a rust-free body, frame, and suspension.

-It is meant to make finding a used school bus for sale that is perfect for you a more efficient, less painful, and hopefully help you find a school bus to buy that is under budget.
+It is meant to make finding a used school bus for sale that is perfect for you a more efficient, less painful process.
+Ideally, also help you buy a school bus that is under budget!

 Sarah and I were so excited to find a bus that we wasted alot of time (and money).